 The S-N curves provided by BS 7608 are recommended.
 Other traditional curves (e.g. AWS, SWRI, etc.) may be used as long as they are justified by relevant data.

-Historic practice has been to use a safety factor of 10 on life for critical welded components that are not inspectable.
+Historic practice has been to use a safety factor of 10 in life for critical welded components that are not inspectable.
 In the case of tendons, experience with operating TLP’s has shown that actual implementation of in-situ inspection is a very challenging exercise and that opting for the non-inspectable tendon design is a more cost-effective and reliable alternative.
 However, the cited factor of 10 on life only attempts to account for uncertainties in load, resistance, and damage accumulation, but not for the fact that tendons are serial components in nature and that the failure of a single weld is unacceptable not solely due to structural consequences, but also due to potential collateral damage of adjacent tendons and/or risers.

 C.4.2 Girth Weld Fracture Mechanics Analysis

-The apparent dichotomy in the selection of the life factors for FM and S-N analyses is related to the fact that S-N data/analysis includes both initiation and propagation whereas fracture mechanics only considers the propagation phase.
+The apparent dichotomy in the selection of the life factors for FM and S-N analyses is related to the fact that S-N data/analysis includes both initiation and propagation whereas fracture mechanics only consider the propagation phase.
 Full-scale fatigue testing of production quality welds should be considered where uncertainty exists as to which S-N curve is appropriate.
 Likewise, fracture-mechanics tests in the applicable environment should be considered where there is uncertainty as to which da/dN crack growth curve should be used.

 Although the leak-before-break design philosophy has been recognized in various engineering practices, recent tests on large girth welded pipe (Buitrago et al., 2003 [109]) has shown that the leakage of through-thickness cracks induced by cyclic loading is very limited, even under high pressure.
-It is not until the through-thickness crack becomes much longer than anticipated that measurable amounts of water flows through the crack.
-Therefore, true LBB may only be feasible when target fracture toughness values for the welds are established on the basis of fully re-characterized cracks after breaking through thickness and the leak rate is sufficiently large to be detected during operation at the time assumed in the design.
+It is not until the through-thickness crack becomes much longer than anticipated that measurable amounts of water flow through the crack.
+Therefore, true LBB may only be feasible when target fracture toughness values for the welds are established based on fully re-characterized cracks after breaking through thickness and the leak rate is sufficiently large to be detected during operation at the time assumed in the design.
 Having said this, setting target fracture toughness values on the basis of through wall cracks in order to achieve through-wall flaw tolerance is a reasonable design practice.

 Flow through cracks can be estimated analytically to check the feasibility of LBB.
 One such estimate is based on laminar flow between parallel plates (Clarke et al [115]).
 Comparison of measured to predicted leak rates indicates that leak rates can be over estimated by factor of 5-10 for through-thickness cracks after re-characterization.
 This finding points toward exercising caution in assuming that LBB is viable.